KenKundert/why-invest-in-bitcoin/README.rst

 You might be thinking, this is terrible, but the financial industry and the Fed are very powerful and well connected.
 How could we ever dismantle such an unfair system?
 The answer is, through competition in the market place.
-Imagine introducing an alternate form of money, one that cannot be inflated.
+Imagine introducing an alternate form of money; one that cannot be inflated.
 If that were to happen people would slowly move to it because it would maintain its value.
 Currently the dollar is losing something like 5-8% of its value every year.
 Who wants to hold that; and who wants to get paid in that.
 If you get paid